 National Do Not Call Registry

 The national DNC has been around for a long time, and businesses were mandated to check their consumer phone numbers against the DNC list before calling them.
-These days, the FCC is taking consumer complaints more seriously, and refers the complaints to the wireless carriers.
-Wireless carriers will then in turn start blocking traffic from those calling numbers.
-The calling numbers will also be added to blacklists that are used below.
+These days, the FCC is taking consumer complaints more seriously and refers the complaints to wireless carriers.
+Wireless carriers will then, in turn, start blocking traffic from those calling numbers.
+The calling numbers will also be added to the blacklists that are used below.

 Mobile Apps and Operating Systems

-Registering phone numbers to your business is the sure way to mitigates the risks of phone numbers being marked as spam.
+Registering phone numbers for your business is a sure way to mitigate the risks of phone numbers being marked as spam.
 Aloware has implemented the SHAKEN/STIR protocol since June 2021, and it's as easy as filling out a form inside your Aloware account.
 If you are using Aloware's local presence feature, all your numbers will be registered to your brand.